pawbyte/Game-Pencil-Engine-Editor/README.md

 Donate to make Game Pencil Engine greater
 =========================================
+Work on this engine is not possible without funding.
+The amount of time it takes to update the codebases, create examples, tutorials and more is quite expensive.
+Please consider either a one-time or monthly donation to keep this engine going and more frequently updated.

 We have a [Patron Page](https://www.patreon.com/pawbyte?ty=h) that you can help fund future developments of Pencil Engine and to help us kickstart new projects!

+There is also a [PayPal](http://gamepencil.pawbyte.com/donate/) one time donation method as well.

+I appreciate your generousity and moving this project forward.

 Documentation
 =============